bramses/commonplace-bot/README.md

 Why quotes?

 - Quotes are short and informationally extremely dense
+- Quotes/highlights are chosen manually by the reader, creating a curation effort implicitly
 - Quotes are generally isolated from their context (the book they came from)
 - Hallucinations are minimized due to there beingh a strong source seed